kwilliams1987/chocolatey-packages/README.md

 # chocolatey-packages
 My custom build Chocolatey Packages.

+# Automatic Updates
+A Github Action is executed every day at 06:00 UTC to check for updates to all packages except PHP Manager for IIS.

 ## NVIDIA GeForce Now
 An auto-installer for the NVIDIA GeForce Now streaming software.